Skip to content

 Continuous Training

-Both the SimAnnealProblem and the BnBProblem extend a superclass called OptProblem that has a persist function, which saves optimization problems to three folders: DailyObj (contains the optimization problem parameters), DailyOpt (contains instances of the optimization problem class each corresponding to a single run of the optimization algorithm), and GlobalOpt (contains the instance of the optimization problem class with the most optimal solution seen across all runs of the optimization algorithm).
-The user must specify the problem parameters in their optimization problem class through a params attribute in order for their problem parameters, problem instances, and optimal solutions to be saved by continuous training.
+Both the SimAnnealProblem and the BnBProblem extend a superclass called OptProblem that has a persist method, the default implementation of which saves optimization problem resources to three folders: DailyObj (contains the optimization problem parameters), DailyOpt (contains instances of the optimization problem class each corresponding to a single run of the optimization algorithm), and GlobalOpt (contains the instance of the optimization problem class with the most optimal solution seen across all runs of the optimization algorithm).
+The persist method can be overridden by the user.
+When calling either the SimAnnealProblem or BnBProblem constructor in their subclass, the user must specify the problem parameters through the params argument in order for their problem parameters, problem instances, and optimal solutions to be saved by continuous training.

-These saved optimization problems (and their solutions) can be loaded from these directories and run again, so the algorithms can continue from where they left off in their previous runs.
-This allows them to find the most optimal solutions they can given the compute time and resources they have, even if they are available in disjoint intervals.
+Continuous training allows optimization algorithms to find the most optimal solutions they can given the compute time and resources they have, even if they are available in disjoint intervals.

 About